 In recent years there have been a growing number of schemes that provide renewable energy sources with a competitive advantage over more controllable forms of generation.
-In the Panel's view, an unintended consequence of the increasing number of these schemes, some with increasing greenhouse targets over time, is likely to be an increased risk of failing to meet the reliability standard in the future.
+In the Panel's view, an unintended consequence of the increasing number of these schemes, some with increasing greenhouse targets over time, is likely to be an increased risk of failing to meet the reliability standard in the future unless there is careful management of these initiatives.
 The Panel therefore considers that the design of the reliability mechanisms needs to be reviewed in light of such schemes that impact the generation mix, so that confidence in meeting the reliability standard is not compromised in the future.